 Lecturer on Law

 Basin graduated summa cum laude from the University of Southern California before graduating magna cum laude from Harvard Law School, where he was awarded the Sears Prize.
+He is the author of The Business of Television (2018), a comprehensive overview of the business, financial, and legal structure of the U.S. television industry that has been adopted as a leading reference guide by practitioners and as an educational text by universities across the country.
 His scholarship has appeared in the Harvard Journal of Sports & Entertainment Law, the Journal of Copyright Society of the U.S.A., and the UCLA Entertainment Law Review.
 He also holds adjunct faculty appointments at the UCLA School of Law and Southwestern Law School, and serves on the UCLA School of Law Entertainment Symposium Advisory Committee.